ajibs/ofada-squad/README.md

 ```

 ## With Docker
-To setup the app locally if you have the app running
+To setup the app locally if you have docker installed, do the following:

 Create an app on [slack API](https://api.slack.com/apps) and change the `TOKEN` property in the  `.env.sample` file to the `OAuth Access token` issued to the new app on slack.